thesis/acre/core/README.md

-# Litmus
+# Acre

-Litmus is a “liquid staking” solution that allows people to earn yield on their Bitcoin via yield farming on Ethereum.
+Acre is a “liquid staking” solution that allows people to earn yield on their Bitcoin via yield farming on Ethereum.